uploadcare/uploadcare-ckeditor/README.md

 ## Demo

-Minimalistic demo can be found [here][demo].
+A minimalistic demo can be found [here][demo].

 ## Requirements

 CKEditor 4.0+ (not 5).

-Plugin for CKEditor v5 will be ready soon.
+A File Uploader for CKEditor v5 will be ready soon.
 Stay tuned.

 ## Install